finos/legend-studio/docs/monorepo.md

 [lerna](https://github.com/lerna/lerna) does a great job at managing version, it also helps with [generating changelogs using conventional commit](https://github.com/lerna/lerna/tree/main/commands/version#--conventional-commits).
 However, as mentioned, most of its feature set are already covered by Yarn, so we decide to use Yarn instead as our version manager and publisher.

-We use [changesets](https://github.com/atlassian/changesets) for versioning and documenting changes (creating changelogs) and `Yarn` for publishing. `changesets` is still a pretty _young_ project and requires more work to [integrate better](https://github.com/atlassian/changesets/issues/432) with `Yarn@2`.
-What we really like about `changesets` is its [fresh take on monorepo release process](https://github.com/atlassian/changesets/blob/master/docs/detailed-explanation.md), such as how it creates separate `CHANGELOG.md` files and release tags for each package. `Yarn@2` is also considering to [unify its releasing workflow](https://github.com/yarnpkg/berry/issues/1510) with that of `changesets`, so we might only need `Yarn` in the future.
+We use [changesets](https://github.com/atlassian/changesets) for versioning and documenting changes (creating changelogs) and `Yarn` for publishing. `changesets` is still a pretty _young_ project and requires more work to [integrate better](https://github.com/atlassian/changesets/issues/432) with `Yarn@berry`.
+What we really like about `changesets` is its [fresh take on monorepo release process](https://github.com/atlassian/changesets/blob/master/docs/detailed-explanation.md), such as how it creates separate `CHANGELOG.md` files and release tags for each package. `Yarn@berry` is also considering to [unify its releasing workflow](https://github.com/yarnpkg/berry/issues/1510) with that of `changesets`, so we might only need `Yarn` in the future.

 ### IDE: Visual Studio Code